cteung/SpringFileMutation/README.md

 ## API

 POST `v1/mutate`
 DOM XPath implementation - This is limited by its input size, which is the max String length of 2^31-1.
-This implemenation has the potential to consume a large amount of memory as the entire DOM will be loaded into memory
+This implementation has the potential to consume a large amount of memory as the entire DOM will be loaded into memory.

+POST `v2/mutate`
+Jackson deserializer implementation - Although more complex, it is faster, can accept larger inputs, and is more memory efficient.